lawd-farquhar/KCD2-Die-Optimizer/README.md

 ## Usage

-1.  **Run the Script:**
+1.  **Run the Script:** Execute the Python script (`KCD2-Die-Optimizer.py`).
-    ```bash
-    python KCD2-Die-Optimizer.py
-    ```
-2.  **Select Your Dice:**  The GUI will appear, showing a list of dice.
-Check the boxes next to the dice you have.
+2.  **Select Dice:** Check the boxes next to the dice types you have available.
-3.  **Enter Quantities:**  If you select a die, a dialog box will pop up, asking you how many of that die you have.
-Enter the quantity (0-10) and press Enter.
-If you enter 0, the checkbox will automatically uncheck.
+3.  **Enter Quantities:** When you select a die (other than "Standard Die"), a dialog box will appear, prompting you to enter the quantity of that die you possess.
+Enter the number and click "OK".
+If you make a mistake, uncheck and re-check the die to re-enter the quantity.
-4.  **Click "Recommend Optimal Combination":**  After selecting your dice, click this button.
-The program will calculate the best 6-die combination from your selection (adding "Standard Dice" if you selected fewer than 6).
-The results will be displayed in a message box, including:
-    *   The optimal die combination.
-    *   The expected value (EV) of that combination.
-    *   The most likely roll(s) for that combination.
-    *   The probability of the most likely roll(s).
-    *   The highest possible score for that combination.
-    *   Roll associated with highest possible score.
+4.  **Recommend Combination:** Click the "Recommend Optimal Combination" button.
+5.  **View Results:** The program will display the optimal 6-dice combination, along with the detailed statistics mentioned above, in the GUI.
+The EV comparison to the average will be color-coded:
+    *   **Green:** Your combination's EV is above average.
+    *   **Red:** Your combination's EV is below average.
+    *   **Black:** Your combination's EV is exactly average.

 ## Dice Probabilities